(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See

 Ways family & friends can best help a special needs parent

 If you have a friend or a family member who’s a parent of a special needs child, then take heart; there are so many ways to help in a meaningful and unbelievably helpful way.

 - Contribute funds to their ABLE account.
-A parent’s worst nightmare is the unknown of what may happen when they’re not there to take care of their child.
+A parent's worst nightmare is the unknown of what may happen when they're not there to take care of their child.
 Having funds in the account to use later on gives us such peace of mind!
 For birthdays or Christmas presents, people can contribute via the ABLE's online gifting page.
 Just ask the parent for their account number.
 If they don't have one yet, help them set it up.

 - If you want to give the parent the best present ever, provide them with a mini-vacation.
 Set them up at a local hotel for the weekend.
-Or let them stay at your house while you’re at their’s with their kiddo.
-Leaving parents at their own home is nice, but then they’ll probably try and do all of the chores and things on their fix-it list since they can never seem to get too them.
+Or let them stay at your house while you’re at their's with their kiddo.
+Leaving parents at their own home is nice, but then they'll probably try and do all of the chores and things on their fix-it list since they can never seem to get to them.
 Parents of special needs children desperately need time to relax and recharge.

 - Help clean their home, or find a cleaning service.
 Even if it's a one-time event, it's one of the best gifts you can give!
 Just like normal moms, cleaning takes a back seat when we're time-crunched, stressed, or overwhelmed.
 That means our house is basically a mess every day.